henriqueleng/shite/README.md

 ## How it works
-Right know It is working in a very static way, you get the source, and start to write your site on the $SRCDIR directory.
-You only need to care that $SRCDIR and $DESTDIR are in the same folder of the build.sh script.
+Right know It is working in a very static way, you get the source, and start to write your site on the $SRCDIR (by default site.source) directory, then build.sh will build your site to $DESTDIR (by default site.dest). *Obs.: change this variables on build.sh* You only need to care that $SRCDIR and $DESTDIR are in the same folder of the build.sh script -- *TODO, make it work with folders in any location*.

-Edit the functions header() and footer() to change the defaults.
+Edit the functions header() and footer() to change the defaults, they will be in every page.
-You write everything in markdown, infinite files in $SRCDIR and $BLOGDIR.

-Each file in the main $SRCDIR will be linked in the navigation bar, and will be rendered as a simple page.
+Each file in the main dir will be linked in the navigation bar.

 ### The blog
 Each file in the $BLOGDIR will be listed in the $BLOGDIR/index.html that